-If you need some coconut-related reading, here are some pieces I’ve written or am featured in for some balanced, evidence-based info on both coconut and MCT:
+Here are some coconut-related pieces I’ve written or am featured in for additional balanced, evidence-based info on both coconut and MCT oil:

 What about Bulletproof Coffee?

 Touted to boost energy in the morning to fuel your brain for the day, what you’re supposed to do is to brew coffee (preferably “Bulletproof coffee beans”) and then add 1-2 tablespoons of “Brain Octane Oil” which is in fact MCT oil and 1-2 tablespoons of butter or ghee.
 Blend this into a latte and enjoy.
 They recommend enjoying this beverage which has 12-24+ grams of saturated fat as well as caffeine to provide energy in the morning rather than eating the typical carbohydrate-rich breakfast – think oats, toast, cereal, etc. Oil is packed with calories so a Bulletproof coffee can have 400-500 calories.
 Since it IS a meal replacement, that’s not bad but it just really depends on if this gets you through your morning or not.
 Each person will be different, as always.
 I see Bulletproof as a facet of intermittent fasting and also of the desire to put the body in ketosis.
-See my whole blog on that subject.
+See my ketogenic diet blog for more info on how coconut oil plays a role.

 Bottom Line on Coconut